 After he did this, young man was then covered completely by a cloth.
 Meanwhile the bird Phoenix came home, sat down at the table, and said: “I smell, I smell human flesh!”
 “Oh, what!
 You see, don’t you, that nobody’s here!”
 “Comb me now!” the bird Phoenix responded.
 The wise little lady combed the bird Phoenix, and as she was doing this, he fell asleep.
 When he was sound asleep, she grabbed a feather, pulled it out, and threw it beneath the table.
 All at once he woke up: “Why are you tearing my hair like that?
 I dreamed that a human came and pulled out one of my feathers.”
 She calmed him down, and so it went, two more times.
 When the young man had the three feathers, he set out for home and was now able to obtain his bride.“The Bird Phoenix”, from the first Grimm collection, translated by Jack Zipes

 Ali Smith has borrowed the first part of that tale but there’s a reason “The Bird Phoenix” hasn’t lived on in anthologies — it’s not an engaging example of storytelling.

 STORY STRUCTURE OF THE CHILD BY ALI SMITH

 This is such a bizarre, dreamlike story, it’s not easy to fill out the fields.

-The unnamed narrator displays what I’d call a weakness — she’s a bit of snob.
-But is this a weakness for this particular story, or is it just something extra about her?
+The unnamed narrator displays what I’d call a shortcoming — she’s a bit of snob.
+But is this a shortcoming for this particular story, or is it just something extra about her?
 Perhaps it’s her snobbishness which makes her return ‘goods’ which she isn’t satisfied with — but who could argue that she should keep him?

 Interestingly, the word ‘need’ is used in the story, near the end: